 Yale Summer Session Programs Abroad updates program budgets in late January.
 Please note the year listed on the button below.

-There will be numerous short trips around Quito to various museums and places of interest.
-There will be weekly longer trips to explore the Cloud Forest, various Indigenous communities (such as Otavalo and the Amazon region), and the Afro-Ecuadorian community of Esmeraldas.
-A filmmaker will create a video documentary of our experiences.
+Ecuador has great geographic and cultural diversity in a relatively small area.
+This program will explore the Andean and Amazon regions, and some of their cultures.
+There will be numerous short trips around Quito to various museums and places of interest, and well as longer trips each week to explore the Cloud Forest, various Indigenous communities (such as Otavalo and the Amazon region), and the Afro-Ecuadorian community of El Chota.
+A filmmaker will create a video documentary of participant experiences.

 Participants must depart housing on the last day of the program.